RachelKoldenhoven/mixology/README.md

 TODO:
-1. Render all data
+1. Go to App.jsx file and see comment.
+Fetch is not working with routing.
-2. README- Create ENV for postgres for user
+1. README- Create ENV for postgres for user
+2. add routing
+3. Render all data

 NOTES: